 “The Biggest Mistake”

 While it may seem obvious to most, when pursuing a practice for sale on the open market please do not attempt to contact a seller directly.
-While we understand it is a competitive market for buyers, emailing, calling, or otherwise attempting to communicate with the seller outside of the FP Transitions process is often unwanted and viewed as overzealous–moreover, it can breach confidentiality which is critically important to sellers.
-Additionally, the seller may not have yet informed their staff that they are selling their practice and certainly don’t want them to find out from a potential buyer.
+While we understand it is a competitive market for buyers, emailing, calling, or otherwise attempting to communicate with the seller outside of the FP Transitions process is often unwanted and viewed as overzealous.
+Moreover, it can breach confidentiality, which is critically important to sellers.
+Additionally, the seller may have not yet informed their staff that they are selling their practice and certainly don’t want them to find out from a potential buyer.

 Remember, the listings process is not first-come, first-served and there is no prize for being the first inquiry received when a new practice is listed on FP Transitions’ Open Market.
-Take your time and put some thought into your inquiry, it will pay off.
+Take your time and put some thought into your inquiry; it will pay off.

-Do not hesitate to contact a member of the Transactions Team (800.934.3303) and introduce yourself if you are interested in purchasing a financial practice.
+Do not hesitate to contact a member of the M&A Team (800.934.3303) and introduce yourself if you are interested in purchasing a financial practice.
 Our team would be happy to answer any questions you may have.